mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ```

 :::warning
-This change only applies to the new picker.
+This change only applies to the new pickers.
 The legacy pickers keep the `inputFormat` prop name until there removal.

 For more information about those new pickers, take a look at the [New picker components](#new-picker-components) section